History of Newfoundland and Labrador: 19th century

 Newfoundland received a colonial assembly in 1832, which was and still is referred to as the House of Assembly, after a fight led by reformers William Carson, Patrick Morris and John Kent.
-The establishment of a colonial assembly was partly due to Scottish physician William Carson (1770–1843), who came to the island in 1808.
-He called for the replacement of the system of arbitrary rule by naval commanders, seeking instead to have a resident governor and an elective legislature.
-Carson's systematic agitation helped win London's recognition of Newfoundland as a colony (1824) and the grant of an elective house (1832).
+Carson (1770–1843), a Scottish physician who had come to the island in 1808, called for the replacement of the system of arbitrary rule by naval commanders, seeking instead to have a resident governor and an elective legislature.
+His systematic agitation helped win London's recognition of Newfoundland as a colony (1824) and the grant of an elective house (1832).
 Carson was the reform leader in the House of Assembly (1834–1843, speaker 1837–1841).
 He served on the Executive Council (1842–1843).

 Depiction of the Colonial Building in 1851.
 The building housed Newfoundland's House of Assembly from 1850 to 1959.

 This was changed back after some agitation in 1848 to two separate chambers.
 After this, a movement for responsible government began.
-Nova Scotia and the Province of Canada obtained a "responsible" government in 1848 (whereby the assembly had the final word, not the royal governor), and Newfoundland followed in 1855.
+Nova Scotia and the Province of Canada had obtained responsible government in 1848 (whereby the assembly had the final word, not the royal governor), and Newfoundland followed in 1855.
 Self-government was now a reality.
 The Liberal Party, based on the Irish Catholic vote, alternated with the Conservatives, with its base among the merchant class and Protestants.
-With a prosperous population of 120,000, Newfoundlanders decided to pass in 1869 on joining the new confederation of Canada.
+With a prosperous population of 120,000, Newfoundlanders decided to pass in 1869 on joining Confederation.